Du Zhaocai

 He previously served as vice president of the Asian Football Confederation (AFC) and as deputy minister at General Administration of Sport of China since October 2018.
 He had also served as the vice president of the Chinese Olympic Committee, as a council member of the International Association of Athletics Federations, and has over 30 years of experience as a sports administrator.

 In April 2022, Du was elected as the president of the East Asian Football Federation for a four-year term.

+On April 1, 2023, Du was named in a Chinese football anti-corruption probe "suspected of violations of discipline and law".
+In August 2024, he pleaded guilty to accepting more than US$6.1 million in bribes.